Research Paper: The Process

 After you've thought, read, and taken notes on your topic, you may want to revise your thesis because a good thesis will help you develop a plan for writing your paper.
 One way you can do this is to brainstorm -- think about everything you know about your topic, and put it down on paper.
 Once you have it all written down, you can look it over and decide if you should change your thesis statement or not.

 If you already developed a preliminary map or outline, now is the time to go back and revise it.
 If you haven't developed a map or outline yet, now is the time to do it.
 The outline or concept map should help you organize how you want to present information to your readers.
 The clearer your outline or map, the easier it will be for you to write the paper.
 Be sure that each part of your outline supports your thesis.
 If it does not, you may want to change/revise your thesis statement again.

-A research paper follows standard compositional (essay) format.
+A research paper follows a standard compositional (essay) format.
 It has a title, introduction, body and conclusion.
 Some people like to start their research papers with a title and introduction, while others wait until they've already started the body of the paper before developing a title and introduction.
-For more information about writing introductions and conclusions.
+See this link for more information about writing introductions and conclusions.

 Some techniques that may help you with writing your paper are:

 - use a free writing technique (What I really mean is...)

 - follow your outline or map

 - pretend you are writing a letter to a friend, and tell them what you know about your topic

 If you're having difficulties thinking of what to write about next, you can look back at your notes that you have from when you were brainstorming for your topic.